Henry George: Bankruptcy protection and an abolition of debtors' prisons

 George noted that most debt, though bearing the appearance of genuine capital interest, was not issued for the purpose of creating true capital, but instead as an obligation against rental flows from existing economic privilege.
 George therefore reasoned that the state should not provide aid to creditors in the form of sheriffs, constables, courts, and prisons to enforce collection on these illegitimate obligations.
 George did not provide any data to support this view, but in today's developed economies, much of the supply of credit is created to purchase claims on future land rents, rather than to finance the creation of true capital.
 Michael Hudson and Adair Turner estimate that about 80 percent of credit finances real estate purchases, mostly land.

 George acknowledged that this policy would limit the banking system but believed that would actually be an economic boon, since the financial sector, in its existing form, was mostly augmenting rent extraction, as opposed to productive investment.
 "The curse of credit," George wrote, was "... that it expands when there is a tendency to speculation, and sharply contracts just when most needed to assure confidence and prevent industrial waste."
 George even said that a debt jubilee could remove the accumulation of burdensome obligations without reducing aggregate wealth.

 Women's suffrage

 George was an important and vocal advocate of women's political rights.
 He argued for extending suffrage to women.
 George wrote, "The cause of woman suffrage is steadily, though slowly and quietly making progress in public opinion.
 In a large and ever widening circle the women who want to vote are no longer deemed masculine nor the men who would have them vote, effeminate.
 The goal has not been reached and may yet be far off, but since the first woman's rights convention was held in the United States forty years ago, great advances have been made.."

 Other proposals

+George also advocated for reforms based on changing taxation around land values.
+In Progress and Poverty, he argued that increases in land value stem largely from social and economic development rather than individual effort, and therefore could be used as a main source of public revenue.
+He argued that taxing land values would discourage speculative holding of unused land and promote more efficient land use, while allowing the reduction of taxes on labor and capital.
+George believed that shifting taxation away from productive activity would encourage economic growth and reduce inequality.
+Later explanations of his work have shown that he identified economic rent as a source of inefficiency in markets, and that taxing unearned income from land could improve incentives without reducing production.
+He also linked monopoly power to the concentration of economic rent, arguing that control over land and natural resources allowed individuals to benefit from social development without contributing to production.

 Henry George also proposed and advocated the following reforms: